dachcom-digital/pimcore-social-data-twitter-connector/README.md

     available_connectors:
         -   connector_name: twitter
 ```

 ## Twitter Backoffice
-Some hints to set up your twitter app:
+Some hints to set up your Twitter app:
 - Create Project via https://developer.twitter.com
 - Generate Keys in `Keys and tokens` in section `Access Token and Secret`